cainky/FlaskLogMonitor/README.md

 # FlaskLogMonitor

-This project provides on-demand monitoring of various unix-based servers without having to log into each individual machine and opening up the log files found in `/var/log`.
-You can issue a REST request to a machine to retrieve logs from `/var/log` on the machine receiving the REST request.
+This project offers a solution for on-demand log monitoring across multiple unix-based servers.
+With this service, it is no longer necessary to individually access each server and manually open the log files located at /var/log.
+Instead, by sending a simple REST request to a server, you can easily retrieve its /var/log files.
+This makes tracking and debugging system events considerably more efficient and user-friendly.

 ## Installation and Setup